-William Godwin was born at Wisbech in 1756.
+William Godwin was born at Wisbech on 3rd March 1756.
 After three years at day school and three years with a private tutor in Norwich, Godwin entered Hoxton Presbyterian College.
 Godwin left college as a Tory but after five years as a minister he had developed radical political views.
 While he was a minister in Beaconsfield William Godwin became friendly with the Rational Dissenters, Richard Price and Joseph Priestley.

 In 1787 Godwin left the ministry and became a full-time writer.
 Inspired by the writings of Tom Paine, Godwin published Enquiry into Political Justice in 1793.
 In the book Godwin argued that as long as people acted rationally, they could live without laws or institutions.
 The following year Godwin's pioneering novel, The Adventures of Caleb Williams, was published.